xavierloos/jsdom-mod-document-domcontentloaded-lab-london-fe-061118/README.md

 ## Moving On

-In order to move on launch the test suite with `learn`.
-Once you're passing the test, you'll be allowed to `learn submit` and move on.
+In order to move on run, and satisfy the tests using `learn`.
+Once you're passing the test, enter `learn submit` and move on.

 ## Conclusion